ministryofjustice/security-guidance/docs/general-advice-on-taking-equipment-abroad.md

 In the event that a device is removed out of your sight \(such as by a customs official\) then it should be considered compromised.
 You must [contact the Technology Service Desk immediately](#contacts) and report the device as potentially compromised.

-The Technology Service Desk will disable your ability to connect to the MoJ network from your device.
+The Technology Service Desk will revoke your ability to connect to the MoJ network from your device.
 Be aware that although the device will still work as a mobile phone, it should be treated as compromised and not used for any MoJ business.

 ## Contacts for getting help